pdjr-beatrice/log/README.md

 _YYYYMM_ or _YYYY_, selecting a daily log file, all log files for a month or all log files for a year respectively.

+### log-get - return values from the log selecting records using a regular expression

+Returns a list of values from the selected log file(s) after filtering records using a regular expression.

 ### log-positions - get the positions through which the vessel passed

 Returns a list of position values from the selected log file(s).